- Acetone smoothing: A safe and easy method of 3D print finishing for smoothing out surface inconsistencies without causing structural damage.

 - Polishing materials: ABS, ASA, PMMA, HIPS, and Polycarbonate are some of the common thermoplastics that can be polished using acetone in a kitchen oven at different temperatures and durations.

 - Polishing tips: Use an accurate thermometer, a convection oven, and an oven-safe surface.
 Do not open the oven door during polishing.
 Expect some shrinkage and growth along the print axes.

 - Polishing benefits: Acetone polishing can improve the surface finish of 3D prints, making them more aesthetically pleasing and suitable for various applications.
 It can also increase their resistance to water ingress and make them stronger than their non-polished earlier selves once fully hardened.

 FDM (FFF) 3D printers often produce objects that, while being strong, tend to have layer lines that don’t give you that ‘professional look’ you really want.

-Acetone polishing or smoothing is a safe and easy method of 3D print finishing for smoothing out surface inconsistencies without causing structural damage.
+Acetone polishing or smoothing is therefore used as a safe and easy method to smooth out layer lines and give your 3D prints a glossy finish, without causing structural damage to the print.

 I’ll also share a few handy tips for avoiding common beginner mistakes so you can produce crisp 3D prints without the hassle – so let’s get started!